orpgol/EX4/Complex_script.md

 ------------------

 ##### The task was to find how relevant a search result is to a query.
 ##### My first approach was to replace similar words in the query and results to the same words.
-Using Word2Vec, i changed all high similarity words to be the same words.
+Using Word2Vec, i changed all high similarity words to be the same words. but that wasn't very helpfull.
+##### Next i used the similarity score between the whole query and the results, which gave me better results.
+##### So i wanted a better way to find similarities, but also to improve the previous results.

 ```python
 from nltk.corpus import stopwords